KDE/documentation-develop-kde-org/content/hig/icons/_index.md

 ## Icons for destructive actions
 Destructive actions must be consistently indicated as such using icons that are are red or have red elements (in the Breeze icon theme, at least):

-- Use a red trash can via the `edit-delete-symbolic` icon for actions that delete files or destroy content the user has created.
+- Use a red trash can via the `edit-delete` icon for actions that delete files or destroy content the user has created.
-- Use a red X via the `edit-delete-remove-symbolic` icon for actions that remove abstract or standard items in a way that's possible to restore later.
+- Use a red X via the `edit-delete-remove` icon for actions that remove abstract or standard items in a way that's possible to restore later.
-- Use one of the more detailed deletion icons (e.g. `delete-comment-symbolic`) only where multiple deletion actions are visible and must be visually disambiguated, or on icons-only buttons where the icon itself has to convey all meaning and the context is not sufficient to indicate what will be deleted.
+- Use one of the more detailed deletion icons (e.g. `delete-comment`) only where multiple deletion actions are visible and must be visually disambiguated, or on icons-only buttons where the icon itself has to convey all meaning and the context is not sufficient to indicate what will be deleted.
-- Use a black trash can via the `trash-empty-symbolic` icon for moving an item to the trash, and give its button or menu item a label that includes the “move to trash” phrasing.
+- Use a black trash can via the `trash-empty` icon for moving an item to the trash, and give its button or menu item a label that includes the “move to trash” phrasing.

 Avoid the use of icons with red elements or X symbols for non-destructive actions.

+## Symbolic vs full-color
+At small sizes (especially `small` and `smallMedium`), append `-symbolic` to the name of the icon you're asking the icon theme to provide; this gives you a symbolic monochrome icon if the theme has one.
+At these small sizes, full-color icons can become visual smudges or contribute to a “heavy” appearance when many are shown in a row or column, so we prefer symbolic ones.
+Full-color icons are better at `medium` size and larger.

+Always use symbolic icons for menu items and standard-sized buttons.

+Always use symbolic icons for the `small` icon size in list items, and *generally* at the `smallMedium` size too.
+Context dictates whether this makes sense or not: with only a small number of list items, full-color icons may look better.
+For large or dense lists, prefer symbolic icons.

 ## Designing your own icons